gomex/saas-setup/README.md

 ====================

 This guide covers the basics of setting up an environment to work with SaaS/"DevOps"/SRE role.
 Whether you are an experienced programmer or not, this guide is intended for everyone to use as a reference for setting up your environment.
-For now we are focus on Mac, but we accept PR.
+For now our focus is Mac, but we accept PR.

 [![Screen](https://raw.githubusercontent.com/gomex/saas-setup/master/assets/no-thanks.jpg)](https://raw.githubusercontent.com/gomex/saas-setup/master/assets/no-thanks.jpg)